ritola/enocean-homeassistant-docs/README.md

 6. Restart Home Assistant ([Developer tools > YAML](http://homeassistant.local:8123/developer-tools/yaml) > Restart > Restart Home Assistant).
 If you are a little shy, you can also press the check configuration button.

-7. You can check it went all ok by checking the events and pressing the switch.
+7. You can check it is working, by listening the events and pressing the switch.
 The events can be listened in the Events tool ([Developer tools > Events](http://homeassistant.local:8123/developer-tools/event))
     - Listen to events
     - Events to subscribe to: `button_pressed`
     - Start listening

 8. Repeat steps 2-5 with all of your buttons, and restart your Home Assistant.
-You don't need to repeat `binary_sensor:` when adding switches.
+You don't need to repeat the line `binary_sensor:` when adding switches.
 Your file will look like this with your names and ids:

     ```yaml
     binary_sensor: